• Sign In

 Click here to view the Choral Journal Style Guide

-Note: Submissions will not be rejected outright due to length; however, in most cases, feature article submissions in excess of 7,000 words are condensed prior to publication.
+Submissions will not be rejected outright due to length.
+In most cases, however, feature article submissions in excess of 7,000 words are condensed prior to publication.
+Article submissions shorter than 3,000 words are, in most cases, not considered for a feature article.

 Reviews: 500-700 words with a maximum of 1,200 words